ACTIVITIES AND OUTCOMES

 DIGINNO project has proved the potential of cross-border e-services and eReceipt, eCMR, and Know Your Customer (KYC) as mature show-cases.

 One of the activities is to build on eCMR data exchange prototype technical solution focusing on agreed international standards, data-sets, and security levels.
 The prototype will be tested between at least two participating countries.

 All show-cases will be researched further to agree on minimal data sets and standards for cross-border data exchange.
 This knowledge of eCMR, eReceipt, and KYC methodology will be written to a transnational governance framework to support their implementation.

 The project acknowledges that one year goes by quickly but digitalization and cross-border e-services offer endless developments.
-Therefore, the third goal under this work package is to establish a committed cross-border e-services stakeholder community to continue the projects, activities, and cooperation after the end of DINNOCAP.
+Therefore, the third goal of this work package is to establish a committed cross-border e-services stakeholder community to continue the projects, activities, and cooperation after the end of DINNOCAP.

 Kristi Aruküla, Project Manager